What is an ideal society? And do we really want one?

 I’ve wondered lately whether part of the sad situation that seems to be unfolding all around us has to do with the fact that we (though said of a character in a short story I’m trying to find a home for) have been living “with the constant strain of uncertainty, of poor health mixed with too much security and comfort.”

 The noise of what’s going on out in the world has this terrible sense of urgency.
 It’s overwhelming.
 You feel it, right?
 It’s not easy to know which startling event is real chaos worthy of our attention and which is hyped chaos, worthy of condemnation for wasting our time.
 Our energy is being squandered.
 Keep your eye on the ball?
 Which ball?
 It’s embarrassing what our country is going through.
 I don’t really want to be political.
 I want to be sensible.
 I want to speak to the larger picture.
 I want to write my stories.
 But my brain now insists that there’s a looming question here, a big empty hole where the answer to What is driving all this insanity? should go.
 I don’t want to lose my way of life.
 Do we care whether our society is “ideal” under such circumstances?
 Can we calm down and get back to thinking and dreaming and making new discoveries, and trying to help those in need while allowing the capable among us to get on with their valuable work?
-For that precious self-esteem that allows humanity to glow and work miracles – small miracles like the bright smile of a child who feels nurtured and loved – and large, like rocket ships to Mars and beyond, and the exploration of the tiniest sparks of life down at the subatomic level in the darkness of primordial soup.
+For that precious self-esteem that allows humanity to glow and work miracles – small miracles like the bright smile of a child who feels nurtured and loved – and large, like rocket ships to Mars and beyond, and the exploration of the tiniest sparks of life down at the subatomic level in the darkness of primordial soup?

 Leave a Reply